gbmitchell/math4610/HW4/problem_6.md

     2.000e+00       1.000e+00       0.000e+00
     1.000e+00       -1.250e-01      1.000e+00

-The output from the example code prints the values for the upper triangular matrix B augmented with the known values of the vector bb.
-The routine then back solves for the values in the vector of unknowns and stores those values in the vector xb.
-The stored values are then printed as the solution to the problem Ax=b.
+The output from the example code prints the values for the square matrix D to be sent through the LU decomposition process.
+After LU decompostion is executed, the values for the resulting upper and lower triangular matrices are printed.

 **Implementation/Code:** The following is the code for squareLU()